Perspective | IPhone 12 first look: What’s tempting, and what Apple failed to mention

 What they didn’t mention: If you still need headphones or a charging brick, the Apple-made models will cost you a total of $38.
 (Perhaps the company can interest you in some $160 AirPods instead?)
 And Apple didn’t lower the prices of its iPhones to compensate for giving us less.
 The iPhone mini starts at $700, the same price as last year’s regular-sized iPhone 11.
 It costs a hundred bucks more for the regular size this year.

 And while environmental watchdogs report Apple generally has a better track record than others in the tech industry, it could still do more to help its products last longer.
-A recent lawsuit in Canada revealed that more than 100,000 used devices Apple had sent for shredding were still able to be used.
+A recent lawsuit in Canada revealed that more than 100,000 used devices Apple had sent for shredding were allegedly still able to be used.

 The No. 1 thing an iPhone owner can do to help the environment is not buy a new iPhone.
 Or buy a used or refurbished one.